Exploring the Transformative Potential of AI

 Note that “generative” AI is not “general” intelligence.
 We aren’t describing HAL in “2001: A Space Odyssey” or Skynet in the “Terminator” movies.

-Other AI applications include the use of robots on an assembly line or self-driving cars.
+Other AI applications include robots on an assembly line and self-driving cars.
 All fall under an expansive definition of “artificial intelligence” technology, of which ChatGPT is simply one application.

 Gartner Inc., the $5.5 billion global research and consulting firm, does not consider ChatGPT a form of “artificial general intelligence.”2 That’s right.
 The supposed vanguard of the AI movement — the technology whose introduction late last fall attained widespread notoriety almost overnight — isn’t “intelligent” at all.